Just an ordinary day

 Remember, when you catch those big moves, as long as you’re getting into the market at a moment when there’s big moves are likely to occur, then that will more than offset your lower strike rate and the more frequent losses that you’re getting.

-This is a strategy you would necessarily apply if you’re trying to catch a large move within the market.
+This is a strategy you would necessarily apply if you’re trying to catch a large movement within the market.

 There’s a saying in the stock market which is to “cut your losses and their profits run.”